China balloon: Many questions about suspected spy in the sky

 In the first public U.S. statement, Brig.
 Gen. Pat Ryder, the Pentagon press secretary, said Thursday evening that the balloon was not a military or physical threat — an acknowledgement that it was not carrying weapons.
 He said “once the balloon was detected, the U.S. government acted immediately to protect against the collection of sensitive information.”

-Even if the balloon is not armed, it poses a risk to the U.S., said retired Army Gen. John Ferrari, a visiting fellow at the American Enterprise Institute.
-The flight itself, he said, can be used to test America’s ability to detect incoming threats and to find holes in the country’s air defense warning system.
-It may also allow the Chinese to sense electromagnetic emissions that higher-altitude satellites cannot detect, such as low-power radio frequencies that could help them understand how different U.S. weapons systems communicate.
+Even if the balloon was not armed, it posed a risk to the U.S., said retired Army Gen. John Ferrari, a visiting fellow at the American Enterprise Institute.
+The flight itself, he said, could be used to test America’s ability to detect incoming threats and to find holes in the country’s air defense warning system.
+It may also have allowed the Chinese to sense electromagnetic emissions that higher-altitude satellites cannot detect, such as low-power radio frequencies that could help them understand how different U.S. weapons systems communicate.

 He said the Chinese may have sent the balloon “to show us that they can do it, and maybe next time it could have a weapon.
 So now we have to spend money and time on it” developing defenses.